-2. Hauz Khas Village.
 Hauz Khas stands as a well-known tourist spot in Delhi.
 It's a place with beautiful buildings and magnificent Islamic architecture along with well-established green parks.
-Hauz Khas is mainly known for the nightlife, a number of offbeat cafes, bars, and pubs.
+Hauz Khas is mainly known for its nightlife, a number of offbeat cafes, bars, and pubs.

-5. National Zoological Park.
 National Zoological Park is located close to the Old Fort in Delhi.
-It is also famous as a weekend spot among the kids and adults alike.
+It is also famous as a weekend spot among kids and adults alike.
 Here one can find some of the most amazing and rare species of animals and birds.

 Delhi is the kind of place which brings together a lot of things under one roof.
-Yes, it is just the perfect blend of the modern world, while also showcasing the remnants of Indian history, beliefs and traditions.
-If you want to know what India is all about then, you mustn't miss travelling to its capital city, Delhi.
-It is located at an approximate distance of 2,169, 1,422, 1,518 km from Bengaluru, Mumbai and Kolkata respectively.
+Yes, it is just the perfect blend of the modern world, while also showcasing the remnants of Indian history, beliefs, and traditions.
+If you want to know what India is all about then, you mustn't miss traveling to its capital city, Delhi.
+It is located at an approximate distance of 2,169, 1,422, 1,518 km from Bengaluru, Mumbai, and Kolkata respectively.
 Here is how you can travel to Delhi by the following means of public transportation.

-By Air.
-Delhi has its own airport which is the Indira Gandhi International Airport and is also one of the busiest airports of the country.
+Delhi has its own airport which is the Indira Gandhi International Airport and is also one of the busiest airports in the country.
 It has great connectivity via other nearby and major Indian cities.
-Once you deboard at the airport, you can easily find a cab, auto or a bus to reach your respective destination.
+Once you deboard at the airport, you can easily find a cab, auto, or bus to reach your respective destination.